Oporto/fp/README.md

 For the server, we use Express along with helmet and compression.
 Passport was used for user auth.
 We used firebase for our database. __ **EXPLAIN MORE**

-The visualization was created using web audio api and dat.gui. **FILL IN**
+The visualization was created using web audio api and dat.gui.
+The visualization is constructed by capturing the frequency data of the song and using those frequencies to manipulate how the rectangles are drawn onto the canvas.
+The frequency data of the song is read and the visualization updated by continually requesting a new animation frame.
+You are also able to change various aspects of the visualizer such as the height & length of each bar or the color.

 ### Challenges
 The main challenge we faced was the loss of a group member.
 They realized they would be NR'ing the course so decided to spend their time during the last week on other work.
 With a student short, we were stretched to complete our original goals, especially because that student had been partly responsible for the visualizer aspect, the heart of our project.
 As a result we were not able to create a polished product to the specifications we originally aimed for.
 We had to cut some features, for example providing a preloaded list of mp3s instead of letting the user upload a song from their computer.
 Some features were still not able to be finished completely, such as the visualizer and some styling.